 Simple, but not always easy.
 Let’s explore each step...

 Research thoroughly before you put pen to paper.

 To persuade the employer to invite you to interview you need to understand what they are looking for.
 Do they want somebody to immediately work without supervision?
 Or are they prepared to train you?
 Which characteristics are most important to them and why?

 The easiest way to find out is to study the job description and person specification.
 Notice I said ‘study’, not ‘read’.
 That’s because to really absorb the information, reading is not enough.
 Instead, take notes.
 Lots of them.
 Try to get into the employer’s head.
 WHY do they want somebody with 2 years of experience?
 Write down your thoughts and build a picture of what the employer is searching for.

 Next, head to the company’s website.
 What are their values?
 Which words appear again and again.
 Think.
 Make notes.
 After an hour or two of doing this, your head should be full of ideas about what the employer is looking for and how you can help them.

 Now, walk away from your computer and forget about the job for a day or two.
 Don’t do any research.
 Don’t rewrite your CV.
 If it’s the weekend, go and play golf.
 Or go to the park with your kids.
-Do anything other than prepare your application.
+Do anything other than preparing your application.
 Why?

 Because it will allow your research to sink and ideas to brew.
-By the time you sit back down, you’ll be ready to for step two.
+By the time you sit back down, you’ll be ready for step two.